saif-karnawi/LaunchPad-Challenge/README.md

     and (-webkit-device-pixel-ratio : 2) { }
 ```

-We might also choose a new look for the desktop website that is more mobile friendly and deploy that for both.
+We might also choose a new look for the desktop website that is more mobile friendly and deploy that for an easier workload while transitioning to
+mobile view.